The Asset Tracing and Recovery Review: Russia

 There is limited court practice and legislative guidance in this respect in Russia.
 Available defences precluding the enforcement of foreign court awards are listed in the paragraph above.
 Most obviously, the best defence would be a conflict with public policy (a Russian court shall decline the enforcement of a foreign court award if the award was based on fraud or involves fraudulent behaviour, etc.).

-However, Russian authorities have undertaken significant efforts to improve and develop anticorruption legislation and improve the coordination between various state agencies as well as coordination on an international level.
-Unfortunately, due to high political risks, cooperation at an international level is not always successful, but Russian domestic legalisation should significantly improve with the implementation of the National Plan on Anti-Corruption Measures for 2018–2020 adopted by President Putin on 29 June 2018.
+The authorities of the Russia Federation have undertaken significant efforts to improve and develop anti-corruption legislation and improve the coordination between various state agencies as well as coordination on an international level.
+Unfortunately, due to high political risks, cooperation at an international level is not always successful, but Russian domestic legalisation was significantly improved with the implementation of the National Plan on Anti-Corruption Measures for 2021–2023 adopted by President Putin.

 1 Sergey Yuryev is a partner at CMS Russia.